LogicalKip/GeneralAI/README.md

 - I wasn't able to recognize imperative with Stanford NLP, therefore the infinitive will be used instead for now (not that it would change much if english was used).
 - Nouns that are not in the lexicon are considered of the default gender by SNLG, even if given a determiner of the proper gender.
 Therefore the output may show incorrect genders if you use unusual nouns, but that'll have to do for now.
 - Use question marks iff you ask questions.
 - For now, the software starting feature only works (on Linux and) if the PATH contains a command which is the name of the software (i.e "démarrer firefox" works because "firefox" is also the bash command).
-This also valid to kill the processes.
+This is also true when killing the processes.
 - You may use first and second singular personnal pronouns ("je" and "tu") as subjects only, even though the AI may use them otherwise during output.
 The other pronouns are not yet implemented.
 - Don't use capital letters (except in the name of the software you want to start/kill, since it will be lowercased anyway)
 - Don't use plural.